xraypy/xraylarch/doc/installation/index.rst

 Prerequisites
 ----------------------

-Larch requires Python version 2.7.9 or higher.
+Larch requires Python version 2.7.1 or higher.
 Support for Python 3.X is partial, in that the core of Larch does work, and numpy, and scipy, h5py, and matplotlib have all been ported to Python 3.X.
 But the testing for Python 3.X has been minimal, and the graphical interfaces, based on wxWidgets, has not yet been ported to Python 3.X.

-Numpy, scipy, matplotlib, h5py, and wxPython are all required for Larch.
+The following Python packages are all required for Larch: numpy, scipy, matplotlib, h5py, sqlalchemy, and wxpython.
 These are easily installed as standard packages on almost all platforms.

 Installation
 ---------------------